France Company Formations

 All departments in France have a register of company names and so most company names are allowed so long as it is not used by another company in the same department.

-We will check your chosen company name with the the Register of the Commercial Courts and the Institut National de la Propriété Industrielle.
+We will check your chosen company name with the Register of the Commercial Courts and the Institut National de la Propriété Industrielle.

 The legal representative of a Sàrl or a SAS company company is called a Gérant; which is the equivalent of a director in other countries.

 Only one Gérant of any nationality is required for your French company.
-Directors may also be shareholders.

 If you wish to appoint a Gérant who is not a resident of the EU or an OECD country then they will need state authorisation.